deja-vu-platform/deja-vu/docs/tutorial.md

 Each of these components loads and displays its own view of the post entity; the effect when put together is to display a *SN* post object.
-The configuration parameters of an component allow its effect, including its appearance, to be customized; thus the hidden parameter of `show-object` marks it as a hidden HTML element, so that it does not appear (even though the object data itself is still loaded, emitted as an output,
+The configuration parameters of a component allow its effect, including its appearance, to be customized; thus the hidden parameter of `show-object` marks it as a hidden HTML element, so that it does not appear (even though the object data itself is still loaded, emitted as an output,